zhaoama/ADAN7900/README.md

 ## **Data Summary & Data Cleaning**
 -  **Iowa Liquor Sales:** Collected by the Iowa Department of Revenue, this dataset includes alcohol sales data from January 1, 2012, categorized by product type, date of purchase, alcohol type, and store location.
 -  **American Community Survey (ACS) Data:** Contains city-level data onunemployment rates, income levels, education levels, and racial demographics.
-Thesewill be used to examine alcohol consumption patterns in relation to socioeconomicfactors.
+These will be used to examine alcohol consumption patterns in relation to socioeconomic factors.

 The dataset includes detailed sales information, such as average sales and sales volume for various liquor categories, as well as socioeconomic indicators such as income, education level, demographics, and unemployment.
 These features enable multidimensional analysis of alcohol sales patterns, and analysis can include both sales performance and potential demographic drivers of liquor consumption.